 Other bands on the Total Trash line up include Seattle’s The Spits headlining, Portland’s The Pitty Fucks, Budget Rock faves Hunx & His Punk and The Pets!
 Be sure to check the bands’ MySpace pages for details for both SF and Oakland performance locations.
 Or you can try to decipher this festival poster.

 After closing its doors forty-three years ago, the Fox Theater in Oakland is scheduled to reopen in February 2009. $75 mm was poured into the renovation project which features a multi-use, state-of-the-art theater with flexible capacity from 1,500 to 2,800.
 (About double the capacity of The Fillmore.)
+The roof, quite sturdy have been looked over by an orlando roofer.
 The multiple seating configurations include general admission, cabaret style seating, and reserved seating.

 The theater itself will serve as the flagship live music venue for Another Planet Entertainment, well known for bringing outstanding live entertainment to the Greek Theatre, The Independent, Paramount Theatre, Oracle Arena and other popular Bay Area venues.
 Another Planet Entertainment also produces both the Outside Lands Music & Arts Festival and Treasure Island Music Festival.